 Two individual cases were identified within the Kathmandu area.
-(This case study reports on the second; the first is reported separately.)
 The case studies were chosen to address an individual user need now, with the longer term goal of building the team's capacity to work together and address further innovation challenges.
 Crucial to this long term picture is the development of what the team needs to attract and retain funding sources to enable the resilient continued expansion and retention of innovation and mature service delivery capacity.
 Evidencing the developed capacities is a key part of enabling this needed funding.